Agramm18/Patient_Management_System_v.05/docs/project_info/CURRENT_STATUS.md

 - Maven project setup with Java 21.
 - Console startup through `app.Main`.
-- Boot process through `BootConfigService`.
+- Boot orchestration through `BootConfigService`.
-- Central routing through `FrontController`.
+- Controller dispatch through `FrontController`.
 - Configuration startup through `ConfigController`.
-- `.env` validation through `EnvValidationService`.
+- Local environment validation through `EnvValidationService`.
+- MySQL JDBC URL creation and connection checks through `SQLValidationService`.
-- MySQL connection setup through `SQLValidationService` and `DBManager`.
+- Runtime database connection access through `DBManager`.
-- Automatic starter account checks through `CheckForDefaultAccounts`.
+- Starter account checks through `CheckForDefaultAccounts`.
-- Automatic creation of missing `local_admin` and `admin` accounts through `CreateDefaultAccounts`.
+- Automatic creation of missing `local_admin` and `admin` starter accounts through `CreateDefaultAccounts`.
+- BCrypt password hashing for starter accounts and registered users.
-- User registration through `RegistrationFlow`, `RegistrationService`, `PasswordFlow`, and `CreateAccount`.
+- Registration through `RegistrationFlow`, `RegistrationService`, `PasswordFlow`, and `CreateAccount`.
-- BCrypt password hashing for registered users and starter accounts.
+- Login input collection through `LoginInputCollector`.
-- Login through `LoginFlow`, `LoginInputCollector`, `LoginVerification`, and `CheckUserInDB`.
+- Username, password, and account status checks through `LoginVerification` and `CheckUserInDB`.
 - Account status handling for `active`, `disabled`, `pending`, `locked`, `on_quarantine`, and `waiting_for_password_change`.
-- First password change for starter accounts.
+- First password change flow for starter accounts in `waiting_for_password_change`.
+- Password update and activation for starter accounts through `UpdateUserPWSD`.
-- Login attempt logging into the `login_attempts` table.
+- Login attempt persistence through `app.Repository.logsRepository.CollectLogs`.
+- Failed password counting over recent login attempts through `CountFailedLoginAttempts`.
+- Placeholder password policy status routing through `ExecutePWSDPolicy`.
 - First-login access request groundwork for pending users.
-- Department selection and placeholder department job menus.
+- Department selection through `DepartmentMenu` and `SelectDepartment`.
+- Department-specific job menu placeholders.
 - Access request storage through `HandleAccessManagement`.

-## Runtime Flow
+## Current Runtime Flow

-1. `app.Main` starts the console application and creates a shared `Scanner`.
+1. `app.Main` creates a shared `Scanner`, prints the startup message, and starts `BootConfigService`.
-2. `BootConfigService` displays startup messages and builds the controller objects.
+2. `BootConfigService` creates `AuthController`, `ConfigController`, `MenuController`, `ServiceController`, and `uiController`.
-3. `FrontController` first routes into the configuration phase.
+3. `BootConfigService` creates a `FrontController` and routes first to `CONFIG`.
-4. `ConfigController` validates the `.env` file, builds the SQL connection values, initializes `DBManager`, and checks starter accounts.
+4. `ConfigController` validates local configuration, builds the database connection values, initializes `DBManager`, and checks starter accounts.
-5. Missing starter accounts are created automatically with hashed passwords from `.env`.
+5. Missing starter accounts are created automatically and receive `waiting_for_password_change`.
-6. After configuration, the application routes into the authentication phase.
+6. If configuration returns success, the application routes to `AUTH`.
 7. `AuthController` shows the authentication menu with registration, login, and exit.
 8. Registration collects username, email, phone number, and password, then creates a pending account.
-9. Login checks the username, verifies the password with BCrypt, checks the account status, and writes a login attempt log.
+9. Login checks whether the username exists, verifies the password with BCrypt, loads the account status, and writes a login attempt log.
 10. Pending users enter the first-login access request flow and select a department.
-11. Starter accounts with `waiting_for_password_change` must create a new password before becoming active.
+11. Starter accounts with `waiting_for_password_change` must create a new password before their status is changed to `active`.

-## Database And Setup

-The application uses MySQL through JDBC.
-Database setup is documented in `docs/setup/DB_SETUP.md`, and environment variables are documented in `docs/setup/ENV_SETUP.md`.

-The current database model includes:

-- `roles`
-- `account_status`
-- `departments`
-- `accounts`
-- `login_attempts`
-- `access_management`

-Registered users are currently created as pending accounts with the default intern role and the unassigned department.
-Starter accounts are created as system accounts and must change their password on first login.
+## Current Access Request State

+Pending users can create an access request during first login.
+The current flow stores the requesting account and selected department.
+Requested job and requested role still use default values.

+Approval, rejection, activation after approval, and admin-side request management are not implemented yet.

+## Current Security State

+The system uses BCrypt for password hashing and password verification.
+Login attempts are written to the database.
+Failed password attempts can be counted over a 24-hour window, but the status transition methods for locking, quarantine, and suspicious activity are currently placeholders and do not update account state yet.

+## Documentation Boundaries

+Environment configuration details are maintained only in `docs/setup/ENV_SETUP.md`.

+Database setup, schema details, seed data, required IDs, and verification queries are maintained only in `docs/setup/DB_SETUP.md`.

+This status file intentionally describes runtime behavior without duplicating setup instructions.

 ## Current Limitations

-- There is no connected main menu after a successful login yet.
+- There is no connected main menu after a successful active login.
-- Patient management is not implemented yet.
+- Patient management is not implemented.
-- Appointment, billing, treatment, reporting, and hospital administration workflows are not implemented yet.
+- Appointment, billing, treatment, reporting, and hospital administration workflows are not implemented.
-- Job selection is not fully implemented; department job menus are placeholders.
+- Job selection is not implemented beyond displaying placeholder department job menus.
-- Role selection and account approval workflows are not active yet.
+- Role selection exists as a menu and validation class, but it is not connected to the active access request flow.
-- Access requests are stored, but there is no approval or rejection workflow yet.
+- Access requests are stored, but there is no approval, rejection, or activation workflow.
-- Failed login counters are handled during the login flow but are not persisted as a full locking system yet.
+- `ExecutePWSDPolicy` contains empty status transition methods, so failed password policy thresholds do not yet change account status.
-- `MenuController`, `ServiceController`, `uiController`, `AccountPolicy`, and `SelectJob` are placeholders.
+- `SetNewStatus`, `MenuController`, `ServiceController`, `uiController`, `AccountPolicy`, and `SelectJob` are placeholders.
+- Some console input paths still need stronger fallback handling when `System.console()` is unavailable.
+- Startup validation prints errors in several places but does not always stop execution immediately after invalid configuration or failed database connection checks.
+- The registration correction path needs review to ensure changed data is reconfirmed and password creation still runs.
 - There are no automated tests yet.
-- The application is still console-based; JavaFX and REST API support are planned for later.
+- The application is still console-based; JavaFX, REST API support, Docker, CI, and production logging are planned for later stages.

-## Run The Project
+## Run Commands

 Build the project: